-- Note: values may be missing for various reasons - ...and, more importantly: at random vs. not at random - Examples for not random - Non-mandatory questions in questionnaires - "how often do you drink alcohol?" - Values that are only collected under certain conditions - e.g., final grade of your university degree (if any) - Sensors failing under certain conditions - e.g., at high temperatures - In those cases, averaging and imputation causes information loss - In other words: "missing" can be information!
+- Note: values may be missing for various reasons - ...and, more importantly: at random vs. not at random - Examples for not random - Non-mandatory questions in questionnaires - e.g., "how often do you drink alcohol?" - Values that are only collected under certain conditions - e.g., final grade of your university degree (if any) - Values only valid for certain data sub-populations - e.g., "are you currently pregnant"? - Sensors failing under certain conditions - e.g., at high temperatures - In those cases, averaging and imputation causes information loss - In other words: "missing" can be information!